 7.5.
-B. (4) Is physically and mentally competent to provide psychological services with reasonable skill and safety, as determined by the Board.
+B. (4) (3) Is physically and mentally competent to provide psychological services with reasonable skill and safety, as determined by the Board.

 7.5.
-B. (5) Is not afflicted with a mental or physical disease or condition that would impair the applicant's competency to provide psychological services;
+B. (5) (4) Is not afflicted with a mental or physical disease or condition that would impair the applicant's competency to provide psychological services;

 7.5.
-B. (6) Has not been convicted of a crime involving moral turpitude or a felony.
+B. (6) (5) Has not been convicted of a crime involving moral turpitude or a felony listed under A.C.A § 17-2-102(a).

 7.5.
-B. (7) Does not use drugs or alcohol to an extent that affects the applicant's professional competency;
+B. (7) (6) Does not use drugs or alcohol to an extent that affects the applicant's professional competency;

 7.5.
-B. (8) Has not engaged in fraud or deceit in making the application; and
+B. (8) (7) Has not engaged in fraud or deceit in making the application; and

 7.5.
-B. (9) Has not:
+B. (9) (8) Has not:

 7.5.
-B. (9) (i) Aided or abetted the practice of psychology by a person not licensed under these Rules and Regulations in representing that the person is licensed under these Rules and Regulations;
+B. (9) (8) (i) Aided or abetted the practice of psychology by a person not licensed under these Rules and Regulations in representing that the person is licensed under these Rules and Regulations;

 7.5.
-B. (9) (ii) Represented that the applicant is licensed under this chapter to practice psychology when the applicant is not licensed; or
+B. (9) (8) (ii) Represented that the applicant is licensed under this chapter to practice psychology when the applicant is not licensed; or shall consider whether at the time the degree was conferred, the program met the prevailing standards for training in the area of psychology, including standards for training the clinical, school and industrial counseling.

 7.5.
-B. (9) (iii) Practiced psychology in this state without a license under this chapter or without being exempt under this chapter.
+B. (9) (8) (iii) Practiced psychology in this state without a license under this chapter or without being exempt under this chapter.

 7.5.
-C. In determining under A.C.A § 17-97-302(b)(1)(B) whether a degree is substantially equivalent to a doctoral/master's degree in psychology, the Board shall consider whether at the time the degree was conferred, the program met the prevailing standards for training in the area of psychology, including standards for training the clinical, school and industrial counseling.
+C. In determining under A.C.A § 17-97-302(b)(1)(B) whether a degree is substantially equivalent to a doctoral/master's degree in psychology, the Board